 Like most people, I’m lazy about backing up my data.
 If it’s remotely inconvenient, I won’t do it.
-Fortunately, there’s now several things you can do to back up your data, all without having to lift a finger.
-Smart WiFi access points, and clouded computing services, have changed the backup playing field.
-I’m going to share with you a full proof plan for automatically backing up your data, so you can rest easy.
+Fortunately, there are now several things you can do to back up your data in 2020, all without having to lift a finger.
+Smart Wi-Fi 6 access points and cloud computing services have changed the backup playing field.
+I’m going to share with you a foolproof plan for automatically backing up your data so you can rest easy.

 My solution was to get a Time Capsule from Apple.
-It’s an Airport Extreme Base Station coupled with a server grade hard drive.
-I use it at home, and it backs up my MacBook Pro on a regular basis, without me doing one thing.
-Time Machine automatically detects when I’m on my home network, and then determines when it’s time to backup my computer.
+It’s an Airport Extreme Base Station coupled with a server-grade hard drive.
+When used at home, it will backup your MacBook Pro and any other Mac computer on your local network without having to do a thing.
+Time Machine automatically detects when you’re on your home network and then determines when it’s time to backup your computer.
 All of it is done in the background.
 It’s beautiful!

 Unfortunately, relying on one backup is not the best backup plan.
-Especially if you lose your computer in a house fire, which happens to be the same location as your Time Capsule.
-For that reason (and others), I use a couple cloud computing services as backups.
+Especially if you lose your computer in a house fire, which happens to be the same location as your Time Capsule or Drobo.
+For that reason (and others), I use a couple of cloud computing services for backups.

-I’ve tried several cloud computing backup services on OS X, including Mozy, but Backblaze was the service that worked the best, and was also the most unobtrusive.
+I’ve tried several cloud computing backup services on macOS, including Mozy, but Backblaze was the service that worked the best and was also the most unobtrusive.
 Like Time Machine, Backblaze automates the backup of your hard drive, or the folders you specify, and saves them securely in the cloud.

 The price is incredibly cheap.
-It only cost $5/mo for unlimited storage.
-One of the things I like the most about Backblaze, is that it allows me to specify the backup speed.
+It only cost $6/mo for unlimited storage.
+One of the things I like the most about Backblaze is that it allows me to specify the backup speed.
 I can either choose better network performance (slower backup speeds) or faster backups (full throttle backup speeds).

-I decided to mimic the default folders that appear in the Home folder on OS X, including Music, Photos, and Documents.
+I decided to mimic the default folders that appear in the Home folder on macOS, including Music, Photos, and Documents.
 I then made shortcuts to those folders, and I make sure I save everything in them.
 Dropbox then automatically syncs those documents in the cloud.

 My documents are not only synced (backed up) in the cloud automatically, they’re also accessible via their iOS app.
 That means I can easily access all of my documents on my iPhone or iPad using Dropbox’s free iOS app.
 Just like Backblaze, their service is incredibly affordable.
-They have a free account that comes with 2GB, a $10/mo account that comes with 50GB, and a $20/mo account that comes with 100GB.
+They have a free account that comes with 2GB, a $9.99/mo account that comes with 1TB (1,000 GB), and a $15/user/mo business account that comes with 1TB (1,000 GB).